-Brave Ballerina: The Story of Janet Collins (Hardcover)
+Brave Ballerina: The Story of Janet Collins (Who Did It First?)
+(Hardcover)

 A lyrical picture book biography of Janet Collins, the first African American principal dancer at the Metropolitan Opera House.